protemplate/copilot-runtime/README.md

 - **Provider Validation**: Each provider is validated during startup with clear error messages
 - **Dependency Checks**: Missing dependencies (like LangChain packages) are handled gracefully
 - **Configuration Warnings**: Clear warnings for misconfigured providers
+- **CORS Protection**: Configurable CORS origins for secure frontend access

 ## Security Best Practices
-- Store API keys in environment variables or secure secret management
+- **API Keys**: Store API keys in environment variables or secure secret management
-- Use IAM roles for AWS Bedrock when possible
+- **AWS Credentials**: Use IAM roles for AWS Bedrock when possible
-- Enable CORS appropriately for your frontend domain
+- **CORS**: Configure specific origins instead of allowing all in production
+- **HTTPS**: Use HTTPS in production environments
-- Consider rate limiting for production deployments
+- **Rate Limiting**: Consider implementing rate limiting for production deployments
-- Use HTTPS in production environments
+- **Network Security**: Use proper network security groups and firewalls

 ## Contributing
 1. Fork the repository